Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Future Work

 \subsection{Additional IoT Devices}

-While we chose two popular consumer IoT devices to test our automated interaction approach, we expect that this method is amenable to a wide variety of IoT products in consumer, medical, and other contexts.
+While we chose two popular consumer IoT devices to test with robotic arm interactions, we expect that this method is amenable to a wide variety of IoT products in consumer, medical, and other contexts.
 We are aware of several universities and consumer advocacy groups with access to many IoT devices and we recommend their use of our technique for automating network security and privacy analyses at scale.
-We would especially like to see this approach used to evaluate medical devices, as they often have many physical buttons and may be under-audited from network security perspective~\cite{burns2016brief}.
+We would especially like to see this approach used to evaluate medical devices, as they often have many physical buttons and may be under-audited from a network security perspective~\cite{burns2016brief}.